adolan527/VerilogWorkflow/README.md

 ### Git Ignore

 There is also a .gitignore which gets rid of everything besides source files, testbench, and ip cores.
+Verify that your directory names do not conflict with this if you choose to use it.